 With the heat wave that has been going on in many parts of the country, and is now heading eastward, I thought I’d share this craft.
-Now, understand that these can be found for sale – very well done, nicely finished, and really worth the money.
+Now, understand that these can be found for sale – On our website.
 But… it’s the kind of thing you can make a dozen of for just a little money and time (although not as nicely done), and throw into the cooler with the beverages during the upcoming holiday.
 Having plenty of them will mean that they can be worn until they start to warm up, and then switched out with another, icy-cold one.

 You’ll need some polyacrylamide crystals, marketed as root water crystals in the garden centers across the country, and some fairly closely woven cotton material.
 Old sheets that have worn spots would be great for this purpose.

 I’ve whipped one up by hand because I know not everyone has a sewing machine.
 You will probably notice that I’m not terribly particular about measurements either.
 The only measurements that really matter are that:

 *the scarf is long enough to tie loosely about the neck

 *the pocket that holds the crystals is only about 5 or 6 inches wide

 *do not be tempted to use more crystals – you’ll burst the seams

 Start with a strip of fabric 40” long X 5” wide.
 Fold it in half lengthwise, and sew it into a tube.